isedwards/flask-oidc/docs/index.rst

     by the Identity Provider in addition to the token information.
     Defaults to True.

+  OIDC_RESOURCE_SERVER_ONLY
+    Boolean whether to disable the OpenID Client parts.
+You can enable this in applications where you only use the resource server parts (accept_token) and will skip checking for any cookies.

   OIDC_INTROSPECTION_AUTH_METHOD
     String that sets the authentication method used when communicating with the token_introspection_uri.
 Valid values are 'client_secret_post',